todarom3/SeniorProject/README.md

 Week 2: Data Research & Design:
 Begin coding realistic synthetic transaction data generator
 Implement basic transaction fields (amount, merchant, timestamp, location)
-Add normal spending behavior patterns

-Design and finalize SQL database schema
-Define tables (transactions, customers, merchants, fraud_flags)
-Plan primary/foreign keys and indexing strategy
-Create initial SQLite database file

 Research transaction data formats and fraud patterns
-Identify common fraud indicators (rapid purchases, geo mismatch, high-value spikes)
+Identify common fraud indicators
 Document rules that generator should simulate
 Explore public datasets for realism reference

 Week 3: Synthetic Data Generation:
-Finish coding synthetic data generator
+Update the synthetic data generator to purposely generate fraudelent transactions based on patterns
-Implement fraud scenarios (stolen card bursts, unusual locations, merchant anomalies)
-Generate large sample dataset
+Begin working on a toy model in which a transaction can be checked for fraud based on patterns

-Set up SQL database environment (SQLite)
+Start working on setting up the database
-Create tables and relationships
-Optimize schema if needed
-Prepare import scripts for dataset loading

-Create training, validation, and test dataset splits
-Validate data quality and realism
-Run statistical summaries (avg spend, fraud rate, etc.)
-Document dataset characteristics

 // More detail will be added to future weeks as we do them

 Week 4: Database Implementation:
-FInish setting up SQL database (SQLite)
+Setting up SQL database (SQLite)
 Create tables and relationships
 Load synthetic data into the database
 Write basic validation queries